-If you work in marketing, run your own business, or are in the advertising industry, you’ve probably come across the term “brand attributes.”
-The term may seem straightforward enough – the attributes your brand has – but have you ever spent time formally identifying the characteristics of your brand?
-Do you know what brand attributes your customers look for when buying products in your category?
+The term may seem straightforward enough (the attributes your brand has), but have you ever spent time formally identifying the characteristics of your brand?
+Do you know which brand attributes your customers look for when buying products in your category?
 And does your perception of your brand’s traits match that of consumers?

 The term brand attributes actually has several different definitions within the marketing world, so let’s start off by clarifying what we mean when we use the term.

-For example, let’s say that peanut butter is the brand category.
-So in the general category of peanut butter, what types of brand associations do people have?
-They would probably say that it has a nutty flavour, it can be smooth or chunky, and that it has a lot of protein.
-When shopping for peanut butter, people will have their own preconceived notions of the type of peanut butter they prefer, and then they’ll pick a particular brand based on the attributes that they find important.
+For example, let’s suppose that peanut butter is the brand category.
+In the general category of peanut butter, what types of brand associations do people have?
+They would probably say that it has a nutty flavour, it can be smooth or crunchy and that it contains a lot of protein.
+When shopping for peanut butter, people will have their own preconceived notions about the type of peanut butter they prefer and then pick a particular brand based on the attributes that they find important.

 Before you jump into asking consumers how they see your brand in particular, find out how they see your brand category in general.
 We suggest giving an initial survey to a small group within your target market that asks open-ended questions such as:

-When your respondents read the question, “What are some traits you look for when choosing peanut butter?,” they may provide answers like “all-natural,” “low-sodium,” and “no-stir.”
-Hold on to those responses–you’ll need them to create your next survey.
+When your respondents read the question “What are some traits you look for when choosing peanut butter?”, they may provide answers like “all natural” “low sodium” and “no stir”.
+Hold on to those responses because you’ll need them to create your next survey.

-Now that you have information from consumers about what they expect out of peanut butter – and what they think is good and bad about it – you can run more surveys that are specific to the product or service you offer.
+Now that you have information from consumers about what they expect from peanut butter – and what they think is good and bad about it – you can run more surveys that are specific to the product or service you offer.

 Which of the following do you look for when buying peanut butter?
 (Select all that apply.)